muhammadyaseen/vae-disentanglement/experiment-notes/thesis-writing-notes/Structure and Content.md

+Title: VAEs with structured latent concepts

+The last paragraph of the Introduction should inform the reader  about the flow of the thesis and its structure e.g. which chapter contains what.

 Every chapter begins with a short paragraph that describes the flow and content of the chapter (somewhat like an executive summary).
 Reader should have an overview of the chapter and know what to expect after reading this first paragraph.

 ## Acknowledgements